USFWS/secas/_posts/2019-08-16-Dont-miss-the-SECAS-goal-symposium-at-SEAFWA.md

 Afterward, we recommend you check out the “Responding to SEAFWA’s Wildlife Management Needs at the Southeast Climate Adaptation Science Center” symposium, which is scheduled for the afternoon of Tuesday October 29th, from 1 pm – 5 pm.

-You may also be interested in another symposium with connections to SECAS, “The State of Conservation Social Sciences in the Southeast: Highlighting a Growing Field” on the afternoon of Monday October 28, from 1 pm – 5 pm.
+You may also be interested in another symposium with connectio[http://secassoutheast.org/2019/05/06/SECAS-symposia-at-SEAFWA.html](http://secassoutheast.org/2019/05/06/SECAS-symposia-at-SEAFWA.html)ns to SECAS, “The State of Conservation Social Sciences in the Southeast: Highlighting a Growing Field” on the afternoon of Monday October 28, from 1 pm – 5 pm.

 My blog from back in May summarizes what to expect from each of these symposia, or you can [read the full descriptions on the SEAFWA conference website](http://www.seafwa.org/conference/program/special_symposia/).